-TRAM (VON ROLL) - Jay Peak's Von Roll tramway was built in 1966 originally with CWA cabins.
-In the summer
+TRAM (VON ROLL) - Jay Peak's Von Roll tramway was built in 1966 and originally featured Red CWA cabins.
+One carried

 BONAVENTURE QUAD (DOPPELMAYR) - This quad was added in 1987, it connects the Jet area with the Tramside.